Stephen Barton

-Stephen Barton (born 17 September 1982) is a British composer who has lived and worked in Los Angeles since 2001.
-He has composed the music for dozens of major film, television and video game projects.
+Stephen Barton (born 17 September 1982) is a Grammy-winning and Ivor Novello award-winning British composer who lives in London and Los Angeles.
+He has composed the music for dozens of major film, television, and video game projects, and has won two SCL Awards and a BAFTA nomination for his work.

 Early life

-As a child, Barton became a cathedral chorister at the age of eight in the world-renowned Winchester Cathedral Choir, touring internationally with the choir in the United States, Australia and Europe, including concerts in Sydney Opera House, the Royal Albert Hall, and Carnegie Hall; and performing on numerous albums and television broadcasts.
-He subsequently won a prestigious Department for Education specialist music scholarship to study piano and composition at Wells Cathedral School, one of the oldest extant schools in the world.
-At 18, he moved to Los Angeles as assistant to the composer Harry Gregson-Williams, working for him on numerous film scores before branching out to form his own company in 2009.
+As a child, Barton became a cathedral chorister at the age of eight in the Winchester Cathedral Choir.
+He toured internationally with the choir in the United States, Australia and Europe, including concerts in Sydney Opera House, the Royal Albert Hall, and Carnegie Hall; and performing on numerous albums and television broadcasts.
+He subsequently won a Department for Education specialist music scholarship to study piano and composition at Wells Cathedral School.
+At 18, he became an assistant to the composer Harry Gregson-Williams, working for him on numerous film scores before branching out to form his own company in 2009.

 Video games

-In 2007, he wrote the score for the highly regarded Call of Duty 4: Modern Warfare (with Harry Gregson-Williams).
+In 2007, he wrote the score for Call of Duty 4: Modern Warfare (with Harry Gregson-Williams).
 He teamed up with the same developers at their new company Respawn Entertainment to work on the music for Titanfall, an online-only multiplayer shooter.
 Barton also created the music for the 2016 sequel, Titanfall 2.
 In 2019, he composed the original music for Titanfall’s battle royale sibling, Apex Legends, including the now iconic four note theme motif, and has continued to compose over three hours of music for all subsequent seasons of the game.

 In 2019, he also co-composed the score for Star Wars Jedi: Fallen Order, which won the Society of Composers and Lyricists inaugural award for Best Original Game Score, as well as Music of the Year from G.A.N.G., amongst other awards.
+In 2023, he composed the score for the sequel, Star Wars Jedi: Survivor.
+In March 2024, it was announced Barton would compose the upcoming video game Marvel 1943: Rise of Hydra (2026) developed and published by Skydance New Media.